kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

 We see how their pristine leadership program “Young Global Leaders” releases morons that can’t speak properly or can’t stay scandal-free for a few months.
 They plagiarize speeches, books, or dissertations.
 We catch them when they have secret agreements, receive money from corporations, delete SMS or destroy hard drives with incriminating material.
 Their embarrassments get ridiculed with memes around the internet, shared and mocked.
 The internet doesn’t forget.

-We see them panicking and answering with censorship, de-platforming, rampant biased fact-checkers, and character assassination.
+We see them panicking and answering with censorship, deplatforming, rampant biased fact-checkers, and character assassination.
 They attack encrypted messengers and alternate social media platforms, increase surveillance, reduce privacy, and try to outlaw encryption.
-They claim to fight “disinformation,” “misinformation,” “conspiracy theories” and “fake news,” but most fake news gets released as propaganda by Gated Institutions.
+They claim to fight “disinformation,” “misinformation,” “conspiracy theories” and “fake news,” but the fakest news gets released as propaganda by Gated Institutions.

 They manipulate surveys and use PR agencies or Think Tanks to steer public opinion.
 They don’t even shy away from using psychological warfare with Nudging techniques against the populace.[^furedi2022wg]